rubens07/Simple-Chat-ReactJS/README.md

 ## Frontend

-React JS
+React JS using socket on port *8080* and internal IP.

 ## Backend

-NodeJs + Socket IO
+NodeJs + Socket IO up on port *8080* and with CORS enabled for React JS port *3000* using internal IP.